Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-The BMus in performance with a concentration in collaborative piano offers private instruction in both solo and collaborative piano, offers faculty coaching of chamber music repertoire as well as offers ample opportunity for extensive collaborative performance experiences.
-The program focuses on the core repertoire of art song, piano chamber music and selected works from the operatic, musical theatre and oratorio repertoire.
+The BMus in performance with a concentration in collaborative piano offers private instruction in solo and collaborative piano, faculty coaching of chamber music repertoire and ample opportunity for extensive collaborative performance experiences.
+The program focuses on the core repertoire of art song, piano chamber music and selected works from the operatic, musical theater and oratorio repertoire.
 Collaboration within the School of Music involves all performance areas, including: